Polyaxon is structured as a modern, decoupled, micro-service oriented architecture.

 - Reporting metrics and outputs and other results to the user

 The choice of using Docker containers to run jobs is important, it provides the user a wide range of possibilities to customize the run environment to fit the requirements and dependencies needed for the experiments.

 Polyaxon relies on a set of concepts to manage the experimentation process, in this section we provide a high level introduction to these concepts, with more details in pages dedicated to each concept.

-User is the entity that creates projects, starts experiments, creates josb and pipelines, manages teams and clusters.
+User is the entity that creates projects, starts experiments, creates jobs and pipelines, manages teams and clusters.

-User has a set of permissions, and can be normal user or superuser.
+User has a set of permissions, and can be a normal user or a superuser.

 Please refer to the users management section for more details.

-Team provides a way to manage group of users, their access roles, and resources quotas.
+Team provides a way to manage groups of users, their access roles, and resources quotas.